rkwong43/Toh/README.md

       * Score is not relevant, game victory returns the time taken to destroy the Titan.
       * Difficulty affects the health and fire rate of the Titan and its turrets.
   * Tutorial
-    * Leads the player through basic controls (WASD to move, SPACE to shoot).
+    * Leads the player through basic controls (WASD or arrows to move, SPACE to shoot).
     * Gives the player a sample enemy to destroy.
     * Introduces the concept of health, shield, and how each increase or regenerate.
     * Informs the player that ESC can be used to pause, and if paused, BACKSPACE will exit the game to the title screen.